timdev/php-stack-logger/README.md

 - [ ] Make MonologStackLogger implement Monolog's ResettableInterface?
 - [ ] Consider how this might play with Laravel, the insanely popular PHP framework that I do my best to avoid. 😜
-- [ ] Track what's going on with PSR-3 v2/v3 as well as monolog and
-      laminas-log.
-Eventually, we should rely on the updated + better-typed
-      versions of the spec.
-We may need to drop the laminas-log test code since laminas-log will likely always require psr/log@1.1.x